FAQs

 How do I apply?

-Applications for the 2023 season open on December 1, 2022.
-Check back or follow us on social media for updates on registration.
+Registration is now closed for the 2024 Great Lakes YEN program.
+Registration for the 2025 program will open in early December, 2024 so stay tuned to our ‘How To Participate’ page on this website and follow us on social media for updates.
 Space is limited, so get your application in early to have a better chance of participating.

 What are the criteria for selection?